-- In 2015 the ozone values above Norway were close to the 1979-1989 average most of the year.
-In Oslo the mean January ozone value was the highest January value measured since 1979. - At all Norwegian monitoring stations a significant stratospheric ozone decrease was recorded for the period 1979-1997.
-For the period 1998-2015 there was no significant trend in the ozone layer above Norway.
-However, signs of ozone recovery are evident in most parts of the world. - The annual integrated UV doses in Oslo and at Andøya in 2015 were among the lowest values registered since 1995.
-This was mainly caused by many cloudy days, combined with relatively high summer ozone values. - At all Norwegian monitoring stations a significant stratospheric ozone decease was recorded for the period 1979-1997.
-For the period 1998-2015 there was no
+- The Total ozone values in Norway were record low in February 2016 (between 13% and 27% below the long-term average). - The ozone situation normalized towards the end of spring, but most months in 2016 had average ozone values below the long-term mean. - At all Norwegian monitoring stations a significant stratospheric ozone decrease was recorded for the period 1979-1997.
+For the period 1998-2016 there were no significant trends in the ozone layer above Norway. - The annual integrated UV dose in Oslo in 2016 was the fifth highest value registered since 1995.
+This was caused by many cloudless days in the summer, combined with relatively low ozone values. - Meteorological variability has a large impact on ozone and can give considerable yearto-year variations in total ozone.

-2. Norwegian ozone measurements in 2015
+2. Norwegian ozone measurements in 2016

 Total ozone is measured on a daily basis in Oslo (60°N), at Andøya (69°N) and in Ny-Ålesund (79°N).
-The daily ground-based ozone measurements in Oslo started in 1978, whereas modern ground-based ozone observations have been performed at Andøya/Tromsø and in Ny-Ålesund since 1990 and 1994, respectively.
+The daily ground-based ozone measurements in Oslo started in 1978, whereas modern ground-based ozone observations have been performed at Andøya/Tromsø and in Ny-Ålesund since 1994 and 1990, respectively.
 The ozone measurements are retrieved from Brewer spectrophotometers in Oslo and at Andøya, whereas a SAOZ (Systeme d'Analyse par Observation Zenitale) instrument has been the standard ozone instrument in Ny-Ålesund.
-In 2014 NILU and CNR-IDASC, Italy, signed an agreement that gives NILU access to Italian Brewer total ozone data in Ny-Ålesund as well.
-At all the three Norwegian sites GUV (Ground-based UltraViolet) filter radiometers are installed and can fill in ozone data gaps on days without Brewer and SAOZ measurements.
+At all the three Norwegian sites GUV (Ground-based UltraViolet) filter radiometers are installed and can fill in ozone data gaps on days without Brewer and SAOZ measurements (see Appendix for more details).
 In addition to the ground-based measurements we also analyse total ozone data from various satellites to get a more complete description and understanding of the ozone situation in Norway and the Arctic region.
+The total ozone values, frequently denoted as the ozone layer, is expressed in terms of Dobson Units (DU1)